 Phil Hildebrand has been working with a wide variety of platforms including MySQL, Oracle, Informix, and SQLServer since 1989.

 Early in his career Phil was a UNIX systems programmer writing lexical analyzers for phone book pagination systems, which lead him into database design and development.

-Currently Phil focuses on scaling large OLTP database systems on both UNIX and Windows operating systems.
+Currently Phil focuses on scaling VLDB systems on both UNIX and Windows operating systems in production environments.